mp2b31/MDS-ML-Exoplanets/README.md

 # MDS-ML-Exoplanets

-This will be our project for ML
+This will be our project for ML and it will be difficult.